The panel is divided into four sub-panels. The PC VR panel displays based on selection:

 1. SteamVR Connection Status Indicator

-If connected successfully, it will be green; otherwise, it is not connected.
-If unable to connect, please see here
+If the connection is successful, it will be green; otherwise, it is not connected.
+If unable to connect, please refer here.

-During heading calibration, ensure the body maintains no angle to the side, only rotating around the body's lateral axis.
-For example, stand in an apose, when sitting, the knees point directly forward, and when lying down, the body is in a straight line.
-Heading calibration will temporarily not affect the arms; arms may be considered later.
+During yaw calibration, ensure the whole body maintains no angle on the side, only rotating around the body's lateral axis.
+For example, when standing, maintain an A-pose; when sitting, knees point directly forward; when lying down, the body is in a straight line.
+Currently, yaw calibration does not affect the arm area, but it may be considered for future inclusion.

-This feature is mainly used for recalibrating when the heading is skewed.
-For appearances of skewed heading, see here.
-If after calibration it is still skewed, consider the following three factors:
+This function is mainly used for recalibration when the yaw is off.
+For symptoms of yaw deviation, see here.
+If deviation persists after calibration, consider the following three factors:

-• The safety zone has not been turned off, turn off the all-in-one machine safety zone
+• The safety zone is not turned off, turn off the headset safety zone

-Here is the quick calibration switch, mainly used to shorten the heading calibration time.
-If not enabled, a time reservation prompt will be given; once enabled, no time reservation prompt will be provided.
+The quick calibration switch here is mainly used to shorten the yaw calibration time.
+When not enabled, a time reservation prompt will be given.
+After enabling, the prompt time will not be reserved.

 3. Automatic Height

-Enabled by default, the automatic height here is calculated based on the height of the headset.
-However, the height measurement of the headset is easily affected by the personal environment and also related to the measurement accuracy of the headset.
-The current calculation method for height is: height = headset * 1.05.
+Enabled by default, the automatic height here is calculated based on the height of the headset to estimate personal height.
+However, the height measurement of the headset is easily affected by the personal environment and also depends on the headset's measurement accuracy.
+The current height calculation method is: height = headset * 1.05.

-That is to say, looking down or up during calibration will affect the height measurement.
-Generally, it is better to ensure that the height measurement error is within ±3cm.
-If the error is large, consider calibrating the distance from the headset to the ground.
+In other words, looking down or up during calibration will affect height measurement.
+Generally, it is better to keep the height measurement error within ±3cm.
+If the error is large, consider calibrating the headset's distance from the ground.

-The large height measurement error has nothing to do with the rebocap device, nor with the rebocap software itself.
-Rebocap only reads the height of the headset and then calculates the height by multiplying by a factor of 1.05.
-If the error is large, it is generally caused by the measurement error of the all-in-one machine height!!!
+Large height measurement errors have nothing to do with the rebocap device or the rebocap software itself.
+Rebocap only reads the height of the headset and then multiplies it by a coefficient of 1.05 to estimate height.
+If the error is large, it is generally caused by the headset's height measurement error!!!

-The measurement error of the all-in-one machine can generally be resolved by calibrating the ground height.
-If there is still a significant error, consider the influence of the surrounding environment (the measurement of the all-in-one machine is generally based on the environment seen by the camera), finding a relatively open space in the room may help alleviate the issue.
+Headset measurement errors can generally be resolved by calibrating the ground height.
+If there is still a large error, consider the influence of the surrounding environment (headset measurement is generally based on the environment seen by the camera).
+Finding a relatively open area in the room may alleviate the issue.

 4. Follow Mode